Petri-X/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02.md

 5. Download a blocked words sample file.
 Save the file and then open the file in **Notepad**.

+6. Type
+**CEO
+Payroll
+HR**
-6. Type **CEO,Payroll,HR** into the Notepad window and save the file in place.
+into the Notepad window and save the file in place.
 Afterwards, close the Notepad file.

-7. Back to the **Groups - Naming policy** page, upload the **BlockedWords.csv** file you just created.
+7. Back to the **Groups - Naming policy** page, upload the **BlockedWords.txt** file you just created.

 8. On the **Groups - Naming policy** page, configure group name prefix to be **“Group**“ string, and group name suffix to be **“CountryOrRegion** attribute.